 This overview section lists the key rules of child adoption in the United Kingdom.
 Other topics include information and guidance on fostering children and the laws on surrogacy.

-What are the Rules for Child Adoption in the UK?
-As a rule you must be at least 21 years old to adopt a child in the United Kingdom.
-The adoption process can take up to 2 years before you become adoptive parents.
+As a rule, you must be at least 21 years old to adopt a child.
+Besides that, the completion of the adoption process can take up to two years before you would become adoptive parents.

 ADOPTION AND FOSTERING: These guidelines explain how to adopt a child in the UK.
 Find out who can adopt children and how the legal process works.

 There are a number of things to consider before you apply to become an adoptive parent.
 This includes your own health and wellbeing.